Rednal Airfield

 No flying down runway, No touch&go's - military helicopters may be present at low level, as well as UAV(S)/RPA(S)/(s)UAS/MAV/RCA.

-Rednal is in the Shawbury (EGOS) Low Flying Area (LFA) 9 - more information and many acronyms available at:
+Rednal is in the Shawbury (EGOS) Low Flying Area (LFA) 9 - more info available at:

 OS-map extract with runway marked